CA Full Form: A Comprehensive Detailed Guide About CA

 What is CA qualification?

-CA qualification refers to becoming a Chartered Accountant through a structured program of education, training, and examinations.
+Becoming a Chartered Accountant (CA) involves completing a program that includes education, training and examinations.

 Is CA difficult?